-Wall Street investors turned to gold, driving up gold prices.
-Since the dollar was tied to the gold standard, people turned in dollars for gold, depleting reserves.
+Wall Street investors turned to gold and drove up gold prices.
+Since the dollar was tied to the gold standard, people turned in dollars for gold and consequently, depleted reserves.
 In response, the Federal Reserve raised interest rates to protect the value of the dollar.
 This contractionary monetary policy turned a bad recession into the Great Depression.

 Black Monday 2015

-On August 24, 2015, the Dow fell 1,089 points, to 15,370.33, as soon as the market opened.
+On August 24, 2015, the Dow fell 1,089 points to 15,370.33, as soon as the market opened.
 It was a 16 percent drop from its May 19 all-time high of 18,312.39.
-It quickly recovered, and closed just 533 points below the open.
-A 10 percent drops makes it a market correction, not a crash.
-It followed a 531 point drop the previous Friday.
-Both were caused by worries about slower economic growth in China, and uncertainty over its yuan devaluation.
+It quickly recovered and closed just 533 points below the open.
+A 10 percent drop makes it a market correction, not a crash.
+It followed a 531-point drop the previous Friday.
+Both were caused by worries about slower economic growth in China and uncertainty over its yuan devaluation.

 Black Monday Holiday Sales

 Black Monday refers to the profit made during the holiday shopping season.
 To accountants, black means profitable retail sales.
 The day is also known as Cyber Monday because it’s a big online shopping day.
 It is the follow-up to the bricks-and-mortar shopping done on Black Friday, the first shopping day after Thanksgiving.